 The bridge is located in the Nokomis-Hiawatha Regional Park in south Minneapolis.
 The project limits will extend to include the approach roadways north and south of the bridge.

-Construction was initially scheduled to be undertaken in 2017.
-However, working within the Minnehaha Creek Watershed requires an Army Corps of Engineers permit.
-The process of obtaining the permit started in December 2015 and has taken much longer than anticipated.
+Construction was initially scheduled to be undertaken in 2017, however, working within the Minnehaha Creek Watershed was required to obtain an Army Corps of Engineers permit.
+The process of obtaining the permit started in December 2015 and has taken much longer than originally anticipated.

-The current schedule is to complete the community engagement process and bridge design in 2017.
-Construction would begin mid to late spring of 2018 and be complete by the fall of 2018.
+The current schedule is to begin the community engagement process and bridge design in March 2018.
+Bridge design is expected to be completed the fourth quarter of 2018.
+Construction is anticipated to begin mid-to-late-Spring 2019 and be complete by Fall 2019.

 28th Avenue S traffic will be closed to all traffic modes during construction.
 Detours will be developed during the design process.